 In the end, I added the cilantro.
 When the serving bowls came back to the kitchen, there wasn’t a spoonful of curry left.

-Jessica Battilana writes the Repertoire column in the San Francisco Chronicle and is the author of Repertoire: All the Recipes You Need, which will be published by Little, Brown in April 2018.
+Jessica Battilana writes the Repertoire column in the San Francisco Chronicle and is the author of Repertoire: All the Recipes You Need.
 A Vermont native, she lives in San Francisco with her wife and children.

 The Little Sous Kitchen Academy box teaches kids to become creative, confident cooks.
 Check out our subscription options—and get ready for some hands-on family fun!